cloudkernel-tech/pursuit-guide/docs/quick-start.rst

 #.
 Waypoint Mission

-    - Enter the waypoint setting page.
+    - Enter the mission setup page.
     - Add waypoints as shown in the figure.
-    - Upload the waypoints, swipe right to unlock and start the mission, and the unmanned vehicle will follow the set waypoints.
+    - Upload the waypoints, swipe right to unlock and start the mission, and the vehicle will follow the mission autonomously.

     .. image:: img/quick-start/waypoint.jpg
        :height: 500 px